 We are approaching the end of the constitutional dedication, which is set to expire in 2025.
 Minnesotans now have an opportunity to renew our commitment to this vital conservation funding while also improving the funding recommendation process to address new challenges like climate resiliency or ensuring equitable access to the outdoors.

-The first step toward reauthorization is for the state Legislature to pass legislation that would put the lottery dedication on the ballot in 2024.
-Bills in both the House and Senate are moving through the legislative process, and Conservation Minnesota is advocating for their passage during the regular 2022 legislative session.
+The first step toward reauthorization is for the state to pass legislation that would put the lottery dedication on the ballot in 2024.
+Conservation Minnesota will work with our members and partners are advocating for the passage this session.

 Lottery Dedication is Important for Our Environment